corsen2000/vim-mode-tutor/tour.md

 ## Jumping to the last line of a file
 * G -> jump to the last line of the file

-## Put
-* p -> put copied text at the cursor location
-* np -> put copied text n times at the cursor location
-* dd -> deleting a line copies the text such that it can be put

-Arrange the lines by deleting and putting.

-1) First Line
-4) Forth Line
-2) Second Line
-5) Fifth Line
-3) Third Line

 ## Replace
 * rx -> replace the character at the cursor with x